kjwong2018/DCAS_CSE321/README.md

 Generate a char map[40][40] with 'A' on the top left as airport and all '*' then generate 10 random destination to put on the map and then store them into a std::map with its corresponding drone as std::map<int, pair<int,int>> name dest.
 The function also store the 10 drones initial location as (0,0) and stores it into a std::map<int, pair<int,int>> name curr.

 <h3>updateMap():</h3>
 Form feed then print out a 40x40 world using from char map[40][40].
-:exclamation:updateMap update output on screen every 1.3 sec
+*updateMap update output on screen every 1.3 sec*

 <h3>check():</h3>
 The function has input of (int x, int y) where x and y is the coordinate that a drone wants to move.
 It checks for character '>','<','^','v' and '\0' where null is to prevent the drones from flying off the map and it returns a boolean.